AVS-club/Fleet-Management-System---Trip-Sheet-Module3/replit.md

 - Comprehensive error handling for network connectivity
 - Optimized for mobile performance with reduced cache times
 - Supports both development and production environments
+- Enhanced ErrorBoundary with error persistence and recovery options
+- Input components use 'inputSize' prop to avoid HTML attribute conflicts
+- Destination names cached directly in trips table for performance